Personal income tax (IRPEF)

 - natural persons resident on Italian territory in respect of the entire income owned;

 - natural persons not resident on Italian territory solely for the income produced in Italy.
-Italian residents include natural persons who, for most of the tax period, meet at least one of the following conditions;

 Tax assessment basis